 Museum Universe Data File

-Purpose: The purpose of the Museum Universe Data File is to provide a list of known museums in the United States.
+Purpose: The purpose of the Museum Universe Data File is to provide a list of known museums and related organizations in the United States.

 Content: The Museum Universe Data File (MUDF) contains basic identifying information of known museums and related organizations in the United States.

 Frequency: Data is reviewed and updated twice annually.